wyldphyre/ComicArchive/README.md

 - The `read` command looks for embedded Comic Rack metadata.
 If that isn't present then nothing is returned
 - The `convert` command line can convert a single archive (or a folder of archives) into a Zip based comic archive
+- The `write` command writes metadata (ComicRack format) to a zip based comic archive.

+### FAQ

+#### Why do `convert` and `write` only support zip files?

+It is the opinion of the author that comic archives should be in the zip format for the following reasons:

+- Pretty much any platform or programming language can work with Zip files allowing for the most compatibility and ease of use when working with the files
+- A common and non-proprietary format should be used for maximum compatibility
+- The space savings from using a RAR or 7zip based format are not significant enough, in my opinion, to warrant the move to a file format that is less compatible, less open, and harder for scripts/programs and other tools to work with.

 ### Comic Archive Library